Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 - communication between users.
 - associating categories to posts.
-- liking and disliking posts and comments.
+- liking and disliking posts.
 - filtering posts.

 #### SQLite

-In order to store the data in your forum (like users, posts, comments, etc.) you will use the database library SQLite.
+In order to store the data in your forum (like users, posts, etc.) you will use the database library SQLite.

 SQLite is a popular choice as embedded database software for local/client storage in application software such as web browsers.
 It enables you to create a database as well as controlling it by using queries.